Google Cloud Security Best Practices That Keep Your Organization’s G Suite Apps Protected

 3. Configure G Suite Data Loss Prevention Policies

-Data Loss Prevention in G Suite is a set of policies, processes, and tools that are put in place to ensure your important and sensitive information can’t be lost during a fire, natural disaster or break in.
-You never know when a tragedy will occur.
-That’s why you should invest in prevention policies before it’s too late.
+Data Loss Prevention in G Suite is a set of policies, processes, and tools that are put in place to ensure your sensitive information won’t be lost during a fire, natural disaster or break in.
+You never know when tragedy will strike, that’s why you should invest in prevention policies before it’s too late.

 4. Integrate Cloud Malware Threat Protection